ketamethane/tp/docs/UserGuide.md

 ## Students

 The features under the student category allow you to keep track of and manage the students under you.
-You can see your student's details, such as their names, telegram handles, and email.
+You can see your students' details, such as their names, telegram handles, and emails.
 The latter two aid you in contacting any students if necessary.
-You can also track each student's attendance and responses (the number of messages he or she has sent on Zoom) to record their participation.
+You can also track each student's attendance and responses (the number of messages he or she has sent on Zoom) to record his or her participation.

 ### Adding a student : `addstu`

 This feature allows you to add a student to SETA.
-To add a student, you must include their name, telegram handle and email.
+To add a student, you must include his or her name, telegram handle and email.

 **Format**: `addstu n/NAME h/TELEGRAM_HANDLE e/EMAIL`